yiruyang2025/yiruyang2025.github.io/_posts/2025-05-04-Speech Processing - 25.md

   - SSL
   - demo 1<br><br>

+  - Why **Distillation**
+    - To reduce Model Size + Inference Latency
+    - Issues may occur - Information Loss + Capacity Bottleneck (can be sloved by 📍 **Adapter-Only Distillation**)

   <br><br><br>

 - **Supervised-Fine-Tuning Style**
   - 📍 **Adapter - LoRA / QLoRA** - fit well for Edge AI
   - Prompt-tuning
   - demo 2<br><br>

+  - Why **Adapter**
+    - To Fine-tune Efficiently by training Only A Small Set of Parameters
+    - Issues may occur - Task Mismatch with the Pre-training Model + Output Alignment (Enhancement tasks require frame-level supervision, but wav2vec2 is trained for sequence-to-sequence token prediction)

   <br><br><br>